qor/doc/admin/README.md

 ## QOR Admin

-QOR Admin is a Golang framework allow you instantly create a beautiful, cross platform, configurable Admin Interface and API for managing your data in minutes.
+QOR Admin is a Golang framework allow you instantly create a beautiful, cross platform, configurable Admin Interface for managing your data in minutes.

 It is not a Web framework like [Chi](https://github.com/go-chi/chi), [Beego](https://github.com/astaxie/beego) or [Gin](https://github.com/gin-gonic/gin), and it could be [used with them](../admin/integration.md).